Do the Digit Insurance

 Category Tax Deductions and Exemptions ALLOWED

-NPS The benefit of any NPS contribution by the employer to an employee's NPS account up to 10%of salary for a private sector employee and 14% for a government employee.
+• The benefit of any NPS contribution by the employer to employee's NPS account up to 14% of salary for all employees.
+Earlier this limit was set to 10% for private sector employees.

 Section 80JJAA Up to 30% of additional employee cost can be deducted.